-Strategies for Use and Enjoyment
+Strategies for Marine Resources Use and Enjoyment

-- 1. The CRMC will promote and facilitate a network of coastal parks and dedicated water trails, which provide amenities for a broad variety of marine-based recreational uses.
+- The CRMC, in collaboration with the Department of Environmental Management Division of Parks and Recreation and other agencies, will promote and facilitate a network of coastal parks and dedicated water trails, which provide amenities for a broad variety of marine-based recreational uses.
 The CRMC will recognize the value of coastal amenities and strengthen policies to incorporate these amenities into new development and redevelopment proposals that it reviews. - 2.
 The CRMC will recognize extraordinary, high visual aesthetics, and promote the maintenance and enhancement of visual access from the water and from scenic overlooks, including highways along the shore.
-This will increase the sense of stewardship and connection to the Ocean State's valuable coastal resources by residents and visitors alike.

-- 3. The CRMC will maintain and expand public access and support a variety of recreational activities to and along the shore and within the Bay and coastal waters.
-Access in all of its facets will serve visitors and eco-tourists as well as provide for the outdoor recreation, health and quality-of-life needs of middle and low income residents. - 4.
-The CRMC will partner with higher education institutions and the private sector to enhance and expand natural and manmade environmental infrastructure that supports marine fish and wildlife.
+This will increase the sense of stewardship and connection to the Ocean State's valuable coastal resources by residents and visitors alike. - 3.
+The CRMC will maintain and expand public access and support a variety of recreational activities to and along the shore and within the Bay and coastal waters.
+Access in all of its facets will serve visitors and eco-tourists as well as provide for the outdoor recreation, health and quality-of-life needs of all Rhode Islanders. - 4.
+The CRMC, in collaboration with the Department of Environmental Management Division of Fish and Wildlife and other agencies, will partner with higher education institutions and the private sector to enhance and expand natural and manmade environmental infrastructure that supports marine fish and wildlife.
 This infrastructure will be used to provide critical habitat for fish, birds and other marine dependent species that attract thousands of visitors each year.
-Educational programs will be created that highlight the improvements made to support these habitats and the benefits of maintaining a high quality marine ecosystem. - The CRMC will collaborate with DEM and other agencies in efforts to restore fisheries.
+Educational programs will be created that highlight the improvements made to support these habitats and the benefits of maintaining a high quality marine ecosystem. - 5.
+The CRMC will collaborate with DEM and other agencies in efforts to restore fisheries.
 This will require a redesign of the marine ecosystem including: 1) making continued improvements in water quality; 2) protecting and restoring key spawning and nursery areas; 3) removing blockages in streams; and 4) making a coordinated regional effort to better manage catches of migrating and local species. - 6.
-The CRMC will continue to provide technical expertise in cooperation with DEM and DOH to monitor the health and functionality of the state's bathing beaches.
+The CRMC will continue to provide technical expertise in cooperation with DEM and Department of Health (DOH) to monitor the health and functionality of the state's bathing beaches.
 The CRMC will work to promote the health and safety of Rhode Island's beaches and provide solutions to problems that may occur due to pollution or contamination of the waters. - 7.
-The CRMC will collaborate with EDC and other agencies to market the diversity of water sports in the Ocean State.
-The marketing campaign will target the 25-40 year old age cohort by focusing on the physical activities available and the quality-of-life these activities support. - 8.
-The CRMC will take a leadership role in supporting coastal communities to update their harbor management plans.
+The CRMC will collaborate with EDC and other agencies to market the diversity of water sports in the Ocean State by focusing on the physical activities available and the quality-of-life these activities support. - 8.
+The CRMC will take a leadership role in working with coastal communities to update their harbor management plans.
 These plans will incorporate the policies of the MRDP and appropriate SAMPs.
-The CRMC will ensure harbor plans maximize the areas available for future expansion while mitigating any perceived or real conflicts with public access and environmental impacts.
+The CRMC will ensure harbor plans optimize the areas available for future expansion while mitigating any perceived or real conflicts with public access and environmental impacts.